Local Clean Energy

 Toward a Climate Justice Energy Platform: Democratizing Our Energy Future, December 2015

-Lays out a vision, political framework, strategies, and principles of democratized energy development as the basis for a proposed platform to advance energy democracy in the U.S. Includes model policies and programs and snapshots of climate justice energy advocacy from around the country.
+Lays out a vision, political framework, strategies, and principles of democratized energy development as the basis for a proposed platform to advance climate justice in the U.S. Includes model policies and programs and snapshots of advocacy to democratize energy from around the country.

 Videos on Energy Democracy

 Naomi Klein, Jeremy Corbyn, and TUED at the Paris Climate Talks, December 2015 (17 minutes)

 Excerpts from a forum in Paris on December 7 that attracted a capacity crowd of 700 trade unionists and allies.
 The panel featured writer and activist Naomi Klein and UK Labour Party leader Jeremy Corbyn, and incluced trade leaders from a number of countries, who are involved in Trade Unions for Energy Democracy.
 The speakers addressed energy democracy, climate jobs, and the need for a transition that is both just and transformative.

 Articles on Energy Democracy

 Organizations Promoting Energy Democracy

 Democratizing Energy Workshop Track, CommonBound Conference, July 9, 2016

 Initiatives from across the country that are attempting to strengthen decentralized renewable energy development.
 Included ten workshops on key issues of energy democracy: community engagement, confronting utility policy, community organizing strategies, the impact of racism, energy development models, and financing local renewable energy projects.

 Collaborative Strategy Session, Energy Democracy Project, February 8, 2016